 Make sure that you do the following as a minimum:

-- Sleep for seven to nine hours each night.
-The actual amount of sleep you need is highly specific to yourself, so set a sleep goal depending on your requirements.
+Sleep for seven to nine hours each night.
+The actual amount of sleep you need is highly personal, so set a sleep goal depending on your requirements.

 Surround yourself with motivated people